hman523/monet/README.md

 `print (add 1 2)`

 ## Build Instructions
-First, confirm you have boost installed.
+First, confirm you have boost and cpprestsdk installed.
 You also need a C++ compiler.
 Any compiler should work but I use GCC.
 To build the program, run CMake on CMakeLists.txt, next run make.